AsciiPress/.github/CODE_OF_CONDUCT.md

 ### Scope

-The Arakoo Code of Conduct is expected to be followed by all employees, delegates, participants, speakers, exhibitors, organizers, and volunteers in any setting that Arakoo conducts business in.
+The AsciiPress Code of Conduct is expected to be followed by all employees, delegates, participants, speakers, exhibitors, organizers, and volunteers in any setting that AsciiPress conducts business in.

-This includes but is not limited to Arakoo Community Slack, Webinars, GitHub, YouTube or Twitch live stream, commenting on any Arakoo generated content, or threads related to Arakoo such as Reddit or Stack Overflow.
+This includes but is not limited to AsciiPress Community Slack, Webinars, GitHub, YouTube or Twitch live stream, commenting on any AsciiPress generated content, or threads related to AsciiPress such as Reddit or Stack Overflow.

 ### Anti-Harassment Policy